 Scott has more than 20 years of investment consulting and financial planning experience which includes working for The Ayco Company, L.P. and Merrill Lynch.
 Scott joined LGT in January 2009 as a principal.

 We sat down with Scott to talk about what he does.

-I am a member of LGT Financial Advisors LLC (LGT FA).
-We are a registered investment advisor (RIA) that provides investment management and financial planning services to clients of LGT.
+I am Partner-in-Charge of LGT Financial Advisors, LLC.
+We are a wealth management shop that provides investment management, financial planning, and risk management services to clients of LGT.
 My legal training prepared me for a job where I wear many hats.
-I am Chief Compliance Officer and Chief Investment Officer for over $222 million in AUM.
-I personally manage $79 million in client assets and oversee the investment strategies of an additional $74million of assets for clients.
+I am Chief Compliance Officer and Chief Investment Officer for over $225 million in managed assets.
+In addition, I am Senior Advisor on a portfolio of $78 million in assets and I supervise an additional $82 million in assets.

 Q: What is one highlight of your career at LGT?

 Twelve years ago, I was charged with growing an investment practice in the midst of uncertainty in the financial markets.
 We face that uncertainty again today, but LGT FA is vigilant.
 I am proud that our capital preservation strategies are well-suited for the current environment.
 We have been able to respond to, and more importantly, anticipate changing market conditions in real-time for our clients.
 Our disciplined approach has helped to protect assets in a down turn, and our access to alternative investment vehicles has even allowed us to take advantage of undervalued opportunities.
 I have secured $14 million in new investments since the pandemic effected the global markets.

 Q: What is an important milestone in your career in the last year?